Azure/azure-openapi-validator/docs/rules.md

 Please refer to [additional-properties-object.md](./additional-properties-object.md) for details.

+### AllResourcesMustHaveDelete

+All top level proxy and (tracked at all levels) resources MUST support delete.

+Please refer to [all-resources-must-have-delete.md](./all-resources-must-have-delete.md) for details.

 ### AllResourcesMustHaveGetOperation

 Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md) ,all the resources ,including top-level and nested resources, must have a get operation.